Kachielite/movie-app/README.md

 - **Typescript:** The app is written in Typescript, which enhances code reliability and maintainability.

-- **React:** We leverage the power of React, a popular JavaScript library, to build a dynamic and interactive user interface.
+- **React:** I leverage the power of React, a popular JavaScript library, to build a dynamic and interactive user interface.

-- **Redux:** For efficient state management, we use Redux, ensuring a consistent application state and seamless data flow.
+- **Redux:** For efficient state management, I use Redux, ensuring a consistent application state and seamless data flow.

 - **Tailwind CSS:** Movie Planet is styled using Tailwind CSS, a utility-first CSS framework that enables us to create a